Nadiya Savchenko: Political career

 In the October 2014 Ukrainian parliamentary election, Savchenko was placed first on the party list of Batkivshchyna.
 (In a June 2016 interview with Radio Free Europe, she stated that the party wasn't her first choice, but it "isn't the worst").
 In this same election, her sister Vira Savchenko was also a candidate for Batkivshchyna in an electoral constituency in Yahotyn.
-Nadiya Savchenko was elected as a deputy to the Verkhovna Rada, the parliament of Ukraine, as a result of the election.
+Nadiya Savchenko won and was elected as a deputy to the Verkhovna Rada, the parliament of Ukraine.
 Because of this Savchenko resigned from the Ukrainian army on 7 November 2014.
-The Russian government has recognized the elections of Ukraine, meaning that the Russian Federation was holding a member of parliament from another nation under arrest.
-Vira Savchenko finished third in her constituency with 7.02% of the votes (winner Serhiy Mishchenko won 40.41%) and was thus not elected.
+The Russian government recognized the election in Ukraine, meaning that the Russian Federation was holding a member of parliament from another nation under arrest.
+Vira Savchenko lost, finishing third in her constituency with 7.02% of the votes (winner Serhiy Mishchenko won 40.41%).

 In late November 2014, Savchenko signed her parliamentary oath and passed it to Ukraine through her lawyer and was thus sworn in as People's Deputy of Ukraine (MP) on 27 November 2014.

 On 25 December 2014, Savchenko was included in Ukraine's quota for representatives in the Parliamentary Assembly of the Council of Europe (PACE); as noted above, legally this granted her parliamentary immunity in all PACE signatory nations, including Russia.

-On 6 November 2015, Savchenko's first draft law was introduced to parliament, while she was imprisoned in Russia.
+On 6 November 2015, Savchenko's first draft law was introduced to Ukrainian parliament, while she was imprisoned in Russia, and was later passed into legislation.

-On 27 May 2016, after returning from Russia in a prisoner exchange, Savchenko said she was prepared to become President of Ukraine if the Ukrainians wish so.
+On 27 May 2016, after returning from Russia in a prisoner exchange, Savchenko said she was prepared to become President of Ukraine if Ukrainians wished.